Official-User-Shabab/Doomsday-notes-A-Levels/Math/README.md

 1. Math in general is mainly: Algebra, Calculus, Trigonometry
 2. Vector angles are measured anticlockwise
 3. Integration methods: Inspection & Reverse chain rule, Substition, By parts (LIATE), Partial fractions (including top heavy), Trig identities
+4. Know sequences in depth because sometimes there are nasty questions on that stuff

 # Proofs you need to know